-One of the first domesticated crops, lentils have been part of the human diet since then.
-Belonging to the legume family, they use rhizobia bacteria to bind gaseous nitrogen.
-Lentils are the most protein-rich legumes after soybeans, and are relatively drought-tolerant.
-The average lentil yield in Europe is 7.6 dt/ha, though yields may vary significantly depending on region and cultivation method.
+One of the first domesticated crops, lentils have been part of the human diet for some 10,000 years.
+A member of the legume family, they use rhizobia bacteria to fix atmospheric nitrogen.
+Lentils are the second-most protein-rich legume after soybeans, and are relatively drought-tolerant.
+The average annual lentil yield in Europe is 9.6 dt/ha, although yields can vary significantly depending on region and cultivation method.
 Canada, India and Turkey are the world leaders in lentil cultivation.
-In Switzerland, cultivation is primarily limited to the west of the country.
-Imported volume exceeds local supply, thus presenting scope for extending the acreage under cultivation.
-Although lentils are still a niche product, Swiss demand for legumes is on the rise.
+Despite the increased acreage devoted to lentil crops in Switzerland in recent years, demand still outstrips supply.
+The acreage currently given over to this niche crop could thus be expanded even further.

-Mainly because of their slow juvenile development and modest plant length, lentils are considered to be weak competitors.
+Mainly because of their slow juvenile development and modest plant height, lentils are considered weak competitors.
 Effective weed control in pure lentil crops is therefore vital for successful cultivation.
-A promising approach, particularly in organic farming, is to grow lentil with companion plants.
-Further challenges are associated with the harvest: on the one hand, lodging of plants requires a low cut, with the risk of conveying stones and earth into the combine; on the other hand, not all pods of a plant ripen simultaneously, making it difficult to pinpoint the optimal harvest time.
+A promising approach, particularly in organic farming, is to grow lentils with companion plants.
+Further challenges are associated with the harvest: on the one hand, plant lodging requires a low cut, with the risk of conveying stones and earth into the combine; on the other hand, not all pods of a plant ripen simultaneously, making it difficult to determine the optimal harvest time.

-Post-harvest processing also plays a major role in bringing a product of impeccable quality on the market.
+Drying and post-harvest processing also play key roles in bringing a product of impeccable quality onto the market.